Boko Haram Declares Caliphate in Gwoza

 In response to the video, the government insisted that the “sovereignty and territorial integrity of the Nigerian state is still intact.”

-Following the fierce fighting with Boko Haram around Gwoza, around 480 Nigerian soldiers crossed the border into Cameroon.
+Following the fierce fighting with an extremist group that is located primarily in Northern Nigeria around Gwoza, around 480 Nigerian soldiers crossed the border into Cameroon.
 The government, however, denied that the soldiers were fleeing.
-Major General Chris Olukolade, Nigeria’s military spokesman, said the army launched an “operation” against Boko Haram in Gwoza, but “found themselves” in Cameroonian territory during a “tactical maneuver.”
+Major General Chris Olukolade, Nigeria’s military spokesman, said the army launched an “operation” against an extremist group that is located primarily in Northern Nigeria in Gwoza, but “found themselves” in Cameroonian territory during a “tactical maneuver.”
 Local media reported that the soldiers were disarmed by Cameroonian military and given shelter in a school.
 Gen. Olukolade said it was standard practice in such circumstances to hand over their weapons.
 He said the soldiers will return home.

 Cameroon has officially closed its border with Nigeria to help contain the spread of Ebola and rumors that these soldiers fled will further damage the Nigerian army’s public image.
-Last week, a group of soldiers refused to follow direct orders to fight Boko Haram, saying the militants were better equipped.
+Last week, a group of soldiers refused to follow direct orders to fight an extremist group that is located primarily in Northern Nigeria, saying the militants were better equipped.

 The executive chairman of Madagali, James Abawu Watharda, said the insurgents attacked the area with sophisticated weapons, including rocket-propelled launchers, improvised explosive devices and petrol bombs.
 They shot at people, set property on fire, and overpowered security operatives and vigilante groups before hoisting their flags.
 They destroyed at least five churches in the process.
 They also issued written warnings for residents of a neighboring village to vacate immediately.

-In a phone conversation with Open Doors, a local Christian lamented that life has become so difficult and full of uncertainty for believers in Nigeria.
-Boko Haram has destroyed at least 178 churches around Gwoza and more than 40,000 people, mostly Christians, have been displaced to Mubi, Uba and surrounding areas.
+In a phone conversation with Open Doors, a local Christian lamented that life has become so difficult and full of uncertainty for believers in Nigeria. an extremist group that is located primarily in Northern Nigeria has destroyed at least 178 churches around Gwoza and more than 40,000 people, mostly Christians, have been displaced to Mubi, Uba and surrounding areas.

 “The situation is becoming out of hand.
 The church can no longer support the large population of refugees from different parts of the northeast trooping to Mubi,” explained an Open Doors worker.